 The second option is to remove all fish in the same manner and use your tank to wash the gravel while it’s still in the fish tank.
 It will stir up so much detritus you can’t even see your hands anymore.
 Make sure it’s all floating in the water and then remove 40 to 50% of the water.
 Fill it up with new water, wait till it’s all settled and put the fish back in.

 Both these methods are much more stressful to your fish, so I would not recommend them.
 It’s way better to leave your fish in the tank while cleaning.
-Again, check out this cheap gravel vacuum on Amazon; it’s going to save you so much work.
+Again, check out this cheap gravel vacuum; it’s going to save you so much work.